oktadev/okta-blog/_source/_posts/2022-01-27-build-website-with-eleventy.md

 - [Okta CLI](https://cli.okta.com)
 ```

-This is a truncated version of the [README file](https://github.com/oktadev/okta-website-eleventy-example/blob/master/README.md) that you can see in the GitHub repository for this project.
+The `README.md`you've just added is a truncated version of the [README file](https://github.com/oktadev/okta-website-eleventy-example/blob/master/README.md) that you can see in the GitHub repository for this project.

 ## Add Layout Pages